 If you’re planning on studying abroad, don’t write off the “study” part.
 Your classes could enrich your experience more than you can imagine.

-Shannon Gage is the Fall 2019 Alumni Ambassador in Seville, Spain, and is currently studying at Liberty University.
+Shannon Gage is a CEA Alumni Ambassador who studied abroad in Seville, Spain, during the Fall 2019 semester.
+She is currently a student at Liberty University.